Brian Burke (ice hockey): Calgary Flames

 Burke attending a CHL/NHL Top Prospects Game in 2014.

 On September 5, 2013, Burke was named the president of hockey operations for the Calgary Flames.
 After firing Jay Feaster and John Weisbrod, Burke assumed the role of acting general manager during the search for a permanent GM.
 On April 28, 2014, Burke hired Brad Treliving as the GM of the Calgary Flames.

 After nearly five years on the job, Burke stepped back from his role as president of the Flames' hockey operations on April 27, 2018.

 Pittsburgh Penguins

-On February 9, 2021, Burke was hired as the President of Hockey Operations for the Pittsburgh Penguins.
+On February 9, 2021, Burke was hired as the president of hockey operations for the Pittsburgh Penguins.
 On April 14, 2023, the Penguins announced that they had fired Burke after missing the playoffs for the first time since 2005–06, ending a 16 year playoff appearance streak for the organization.

 PWHLPA

-On August 29, 2023, Burke was named as the Executive Director of the Professional Women’s Hockey League Players Association, the player union for the newly formed Professional Women's Hockey League (PWHL).
+On August 29, 2023, Burke was named as the executive director of the Professional Women’s Hockey League Players Association, the player union for the newly formed Professional Women's Hockey League (PWHL).
 At the inaugural PWHL draft on September 18, Burke stated it was "the biggest day in the history of women's hockey", and he went on to explain his optimism about the new league: "For the first time, we've got one united league.
 Properly funded, properly staffed, properly backed up.
 It's the best chance women have had."
+He served in the position until June 2025.